Video: NEC “Flying Car”Makes First Flight

 Key Takeaways:

-• NEC successfully test-flew its "flying car," which is an autonomously controlled passenger-carrying quad-copter, similar to a helicopter.
+• Electronics giant NEC successfully test-flew its "flying car," which is an autonomously controlled passenger quad-copter, not a vehicle that also drives.

-• This vehicle is intended for the emerging urban mobility market, competing with concepts from companies like Airbus, Boeing, and Uber.
+• This quad-copter is designed for the emerging urban mobility market, positioning NEC as a competitor alongside major players like Airbus, Boeing, and Uber.

-• NEC, a significant Japanese company, aims to use this technology to address Japan's severe infrastructure congestion problems.
+• NEC, a significant Japanese company, is developing this technology with the aim of addressing Japan's substantial traffic congestion issues.

 See a mistake?
 Contact us.